Barkerprooks/coredumped.info/static/blog/ctf/htb/underpass.md

 Okay...
 Using those creds with `SSH` doesnt seem to do anything. not with `steve` or `svcmosh`.

-maybe this is just something that will come in handy later?
+Maybe this is just something that will come in handy later?

 ...`version 2.2 beta / 03 Jul 2024` so maybe no SQLi like we see on `exploitdb`...